ONSdigital/csvcubed/external-docs/docs/guides/configuration/columns/attributes.md

   * So you should really be trying to represent your values as resources in the first instance.
   * Observation status is the prime example of a resource attribute since there are a number of categories (e.g. Provisional/Final) which describe the observed value.
 * Literals are simple values and are *not linked data*.
 You should only use literals where your data is not categorical.
-  * Errors + Confidencens intervals are examples of where literal attributes are appropriate - since they range over a continuous scale and are unique to each observed value. -->
+  * Errors + Confidence intervals are examples of where literal attributes are appropriate - since they range over a continuous scale and are unique to each observed value. -->

 ## Basic configuration

+As mentioned above, the configuration of attribute columns will depend on whether you choose to represent them as resources or literals.

 ## Describing observations
 <!-- TODO: Move to parent doc -->